Duty is charged on General Insurance and Life Insurance.

 In most cases the insurance company or broker will arrange payment of duty.
 However, responsibility lies with the insured person to confirm this is the case.

-If neither the insurer nor broker pays the duty, the insured person must pay the insurance duty and lodge a one-off return.
+If neither the insurer nor the broker pays the duty, the insured person must pay the insurance duty and lodge a one-off return using Tasmanian Revenue Online.

-All Australian insurance businesses that cover a Tasmanian risk must apply to be registered.
+All 'insurers' that cover a risk must apply to be registered.
+Brokers and other insurance intermediaries may register to pay duty on behalf or their clients.

 Making One-off Returns

-Returns must be lodged and paid by the 21st day of the month for premiums received or paid, or life insurance policies effected, in the preceding month.
+Returns must be lodged and paid by the 21st day of the month for premiums paid, or for life insurance policies effected, in the preceding month.

 Insurance Duty – Apportionment of premiums between Australian jurisdictions (PUB-DT-2008-06)